GoodGameDemo/gh-runner-track01/GitHub-Runners/aws-codeBuild/1-codebuild-github-integration.md

 # Exercise 1.1  Setting Up GitHub & AWS CodeBuild Integration

-## **What is AWS CodeBuild?**

-AWS CodeBuild is a fully managed continuous integration service in the cloud.
-CodeBuild compiles source code, runs tests, and produces packages that are ready to deploy.
-It eliminates the need to provision, manage, and scale your own build servers.
-With CodeBuild, you get:

-- Automatic scaling to process multiple builds concurrently.
-- Prepackaged build environments or custom environments with your own build tools.
-- Pay-as-you-go pricing by the minute.

----

 ## **Steps to Set Up CodeBuild with GitHub Integration**

 ### **1. Create a CodeBuild Project**